 In September 2019, the Voluntary Assisted Dying Bill passed through the lower house of Western Australian Parliament without any amendments.
-The Bill will be debated in late 2019.

 Queensland

 The Queensland Parliament is currently conducting an Inquiry into aged care, end-of-life and palliative care and voluntary assisted dying.
 The committee is due to report by March 31 2020.